 - Stimulants like MDMA (ecstasy) and methamphetamine

-If convicted of a drug possession charge, a person can face up to a year in jail, as well as fines of up to $1,000.
+If convicted of a drug possession charge, a person can face up to a year in jail and fines of up to $1,000.
 However, much more serious penalties come into play when the prosecution alleges that the person possessed illegal substances with the intent of selling them.

-By hiring a Los Angeles drug crimes lawyer, you will put yourself in the best possible position to beat these charges and avoid incarceration.
+By hiring a Los Angeles drug crime attorney, you will put yourself in the best possible position to beat these charges and avoid incarceration.

 Defining ‘the Intent to Sell Drugs’ in California

 The law takes the sale of illegal drugs very seriously.
 California punishes possession with intent to sell more harshly than simple possession.
-In theory, this is designed to stop drug problems at their roots: the sellers.
+In theory, this punishment can stop drug problems at their roots: the sellers.
 However, sometimes innocent people get caught in the crossfire.
-Our L.A. drug crimes lawyers at the Simmrin Law Group can help.
+Our team can help.

-Though having large quantities of drugs can be a sign of intent to sell, you can be charged with intent to sell even if you only had one dose of a substance in your possession.
+Though having large quantities of drugs can be a sign of intent to sell, you can face charges for intent to sell even if you only had one dose of a substance in your possession.
 Law enforcement may cite other signs as the reason for charging you with the intent to sell, including:

 - High amounts of traffic in your personal home or office